RyanFullStack/csc-weather-app/README.md

 ### ME
 ![me](/src/images/readme/Me.png)

 The Me tab lets users set custom values to get current recommendations based on dropzone safety criteria.
 These are defined values.
 An A license recommended max is 17kts, B is 19kts, C is 21kts and D is 25kts.
-The other feilds are calculated based on current condition, previous 30 min values, and the criteria you select.
+The other fields are calculated based on current conditions, previous 30 min values, and the criteria you select.

 ### Webcams
 ![webcams](/src/images/readme/Webcams.png)